Expiredmil/Party-Time-Bot/README.md

 7. Open terminal in the Party-Time-Bot directory and type "py -m pip install -r ./requirements.txt"

 Note: Make sure to use python 3.10!

+We've also used some custom emoji's, to make it properly work, add https://emoji.gg/ bot to your server and execute this command in your server: "e!add 9285_noosethink"